MicrosoftDocs/sql-docs/docs/relational-databases/performance/best-practice-with-the-query-store.md

 |Auto|Focus your attention on relevant and actionable queries; those queries that execute regularly or that have significant resource consumption.|
 |None|You have already captured the query set that you want to monitor in runtime and you want to eliminate the distractions  that other queries may introduce.<br /><br /> None is suitable for testing and bench-marking environments.<br /><br /> None is also appropriate for software vendors who ship Query Store configuration configured to monitor their application workload.<br /><br /> None should be used with caution as you might miss the opportunity to track and optimize important new queries.
 Avoid using None unless you have a specific scenario that requires it.|

-## Keep the Most Relevant Data in Query Store
+## Keep the most relevant data in Query Store
  Configure the Query Store to contain only the relevant data and it will run continuously providing great troubleshooting experience with a minimal impact on your regular workload.
 The following table provides best practices: